sitewhere/sitewhere.github.io/integration.md

 ---

 # SiteWhere Integration
-SiteWhere provides a lot of functionality out of the box, but one its most powerful features is ease of integration with other platforms.
+SiteWhere provides a lot of functionality out of the box, but one of its most powerful features is ease of integration with other platforms.
 Rather than reinventing the wheel, SiteWhere leverages other proven systems to expand its abilities.